by Barbara B. Tomblin

-Life in Jefferson Davis’ Navy is an important book for anyone interested in the Civil War, and especially its naval side.
+Life in Jefferson Davis’ Navy is an invaluable work for anyone interested in the naval side of the Civil War.

-Note: Life in Jefferson Davis’ Navy is also available in audio- and e-editions.
+Note: Life in Jefferson Davis’ Navy is also available in e-editions.

 StrategyPage reviews are published in cooperation with The New York Military Affairs Symposium